 made from nebbiolo are typically tart, tannic and

-alcoholic.
+alcoholic and the resulting wines can require long aging to be at their best.
 The classic romanticized description of Barolo is "tar and roses"; the best may also smell of cherries, violets and black

 licorice or truffles and have rich, chewy, deep and long-lasting